TechnologyXING/mysql-backup-dreamhost/README.md

 ## Setup
 [Download](https://github.com/TechnologyXING/mysql-backup-dreamhost/archive/master.zip) and unzip the code in your local folder.
+*Direct checkout of this repo to your server is not adviced as configs may change*

 Modify the following variables in the  ```mysql-backup``` and ```mysql-restore``` files.
 ```